 Hosted websites like Shopify, Wix, GoDaddy, Squarespace, etc. don’t need a lot of website maintenance.
 They have monthly fees so updates and maintenance are done regularly by the platform itself.

-However, if you are using the most common website platform, WordPress, you or your maintenance team will do all the updates and maintenance.
+However, if you are using the most common website platform, WordPress, you or your website maintenance team will do all the updates and maintenance.
 This may sound a bit scary if you’re managing your website by yourself but if you know all the elements that need to be updated and when to do them, it can be easier.

 2. WordPress Website Maintenance: Backups and Updates

 When running a website, there are a lot of things that can go wrong.
-Issues with your website such as the loss of data is common.
+Issues with your website such as the loss of data are common.
 Data can be lost by accidental deletion of content, images or even pages and sections.
 The possibility of your website being hacked or getting infected by malware can also cause data corruption.

 Your website will need backups for WordPress site and Database.
 WordPress Site consists of the various programs to generate your website.
 This backup should be done first before backing up the database.